-Identified in the 1964 Master Plan to be a "Spruce Grove," this land is nothing short of forgotten by all but the park maintenance staff who continue to care for this lonely corner of the park.
-The city recently purchased some of the land and buildings adjacent to this site, creating potential for expanding park features and experientially reconnecting this area to the whole of Prescott Park.
+Identified in the 1964 Master Plan to be a "Spruce Grove", this land is nothing short of forgotten by all but the park maintenance staff who continue to care for this lonely little spot.
+The city recently purchased some of the land and buildings adjacent to this site creating potential for expanding park features and experientially reconnecting this area to the whole of Prescott Park.

 Crossing Peirce Island Bridge can be a breathtaking experience.
 Visually, the sweeping views of the Piscataqua and the South End's historic architecture create a memorable journey.
-The pedestrian right-of-way, however, is narrow and separated from the two-lane road by a 6" curb and a recent installation of black metal post and chain fencing as part of the waster water treatment plant project.
+The pedestrian right of way, however, is narrow and separated from the two lane road by a 6" curb and nothing more.
 The area for walking feels compressed and if there is a stroller or a dog on a leash when encountering a person heading in the other direction, it quickens the pulse as you navigate the passing.
 This connection is important to the overall master plan for Prescott Park because it is currently the only connection to Four Tree Island.
 While some have argued that Four Tree Island is better off as the best kept secret in Portsmouth, it is underutilized as a public waterfront open space.

 Once you've made the crossing over the Piscataqua, the entrance to Four Tree Island is not immediately obvious.
-The gateway is hidden amongst the shoreline vegetation without proper signage and wayfinding.
+As you can see in the image below, the 'gateway' is hidden amongst the shoreline vegetation without proper signage and wayfinding.
 Those in the know arrive by car and park right at the entrance.